Community Recognition for the Center

 Here at Xavier University, we take our mission very seriously—to form students intellectually, morally and spiritually, with rigor and compassion, toward lives of solidarity, service and success.
 And the Edward B. Brueggeman Center for Dialogue has been, since its inception, instrumental in uncountable ways in helping us realize our Jesuit Catholic mission.
-Michael J. Graham, SJ, President, Xavier University
+Michael J. Graham, SJ, Former President, Xavier University

 Over the last decade, I’ve come to appreciate more and more the contributions being made by the Brueggeman Center as a catalyst for bringing together leaders and resources in our community to confront the major challenges (and opportunities) our community faces.
 Drawing on the resources of Xavier University, the Center has helped bring together coalitions to identify and carry out actions to address such critical subjects as climate change, our growing refugee population and economic equity and social justice.
 The Center has become an invaluable resource and catalyst to broaden and deepen recognition of the issues we face and help bring together people for concerted actions and results.
 John Pepper, Retired CEO and Chairman, Proctor and Gamble; Honorary Co-Chair, The National Underground Railroad Freedom Center